PrimeTheFirst/swifty-css/README.md

 Your everyday toolkit to make _you_ write code faster without having to research ! <br />
 Coming to cdn soon !
 As of now , you can download the code .
 Lots of more features to come !
 Stay tuned !
-Just apply the class to the following classes .
+Just make the class to one of the following classes .

 ## Tutorial
    ### Centering